 I pray that the Holy Spirit will open your eyes to see the God whose very presence and Word are blessings.
 And may you see Jesus as the full and final stream by which we are planted and made to grow.

 As always, we are committed to showing you how to see the good news of the Gospel in every passage of Scripture.
-In Psalm 3, we see a foreshadow of ...
+In Matthew 27:62-28, we see that Jesus ...